acbbullock/IO-Fortran-Library/doc_API_design/Ref/String-methods.md

 * `row_separator` is `optional` and of type `character(len=*)` (default is `LF`)
 * `column_separator` is `optional` and of type `character(len=*)` (default is `','`)

-*Description*: Writes the content of a cell array to a text file.
+*Description*: Writes the content of a cell array to a text file, consuming the cell array in the process.
 The cell array's entire contents are populated into `self` and then streamed to an external text file using the designated `row_separator` and `column_separator` whose default values are `LF` and `','` respectively.

 @note `file_name` may be a relative path, but absolute paths are not guaranteed to work on every platform.
 Additionally, the file will be created if it does not already exist and will be overwritten if it does exist.